 Dreys can vary in size, but they’re usually around six to eight inches in diameter.
 They’re usually largely constructed of leaves but could be paper, wood, or even garbage depending on what’s available.
-If you see a dray near your home, it probably means a squirrel’s home “range” includes your yard.
+If you see a dray near your home, it probably means a squirrel’s home “range” includes your yard and may indicate that you need a Fort Wayne squirrel removal company.
 To understand what that means, you should know a few things about why squirrels build nests and what they’re for.
 Here’s what you should know:

 Why do squirrels build nests?

 Squirrels build nests to survive winter, survey their territory, and care for their children.
 Most squirrels will actually build several different dreys in the region of their territory.
 These nests will be close to their food stockpiles or particularly plentiful food sources.
 Different nests may even serve different purposes.

 Tree nests help squirrels survive winter by insulating them from cold winds.
 Most squirrels will hibernate in a particularly well-reinforced nest, usually built into existing cover.
 Likewise, nests meant for raising offspring will be particularly well-hidden or protected from possible predators.
 If you find one dray around your home, look for more nearby.

 Squirrels mate and give birth to litters twice every year, from February to April and from August to September.
 After mating, squirrels gestate for about 40 days.
 Mother squirrels will spend that time stockpiling food for their babies and building their nests.
 Squirrels are usually solitary nest builders, but they will occasionally nest communally in order to raise a litter of offspring.